pardnchiu/golang-redis-fallback/README.md

 # Redis Fallback (Golang)
-A Redis client package with automatic fallback functionality that automatically downgrades to local file storage when Redis is unavailable and synchronizes data when Redis recovers.
+A Redis fallback for Golang that automatically degrades to local storage, ensuring minimal data loss during fallback and seamless recovery when Redis becomes available again.

 ## Key Features